-An estimated 86,800 people were employed in the Borough in December 2019
+An estimated 87,300 people were employed in the Borough in 2020

-There were 5,065 business units, in VAT and/or PAYE based enterprises in the Borough in the year ending March 2019, an increase of 125 from the previous year.
+There were 6,615 business units, in VAT and/or PAYE based enterprises in the Borough in 2021, an increase of more than 1,000 from 2019.

 Tourism is an important contribution to the local economy with 4.5 million visitors each year, including 1.5 million visitors to the Telford Town Park, Southwater and the Ironbridge Gorge bringing £800m economic benefit to the borough.